manuel-rubio/sitemap/README.md

   end
   ```

-  2. Ensure sitemap is started before your application:
+  2. Ensure the sitemap application is started before your application:

   ```elixir
   def application do